Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Krylov Complexity

-For complex values of $\sqrt{b_n c_n}$ \cite{gaaf2016infinitebilanczosmethodnonlinear}, these terms can be written in modulus–argument form.
-In this representation, the equal off-diagonal elements share constant phases, which are absorbed by the transformation matrix $D$.
 This redefines the basis up to an overall phase, so that only the moduli of the coefficients need to be considered.
-Note that, in dissipative systems, such as the SYK model with Lindblad operators \cite{Bhattacharjee:2023uwx}, \(b_n = c_n\) may be real and positive, simplifying to \(\sqrt{b_n c_n} = b_n\).
-For general cases, the transformation symmetrizes the off-diagonals, aiding moment computations for Krylov complexity while accounting for dissipative effects, where the imaginary parts of \(a_n\) typically suppress complexity growth.\\
+This is possible as the diagonal coefficients $a_n$ are the ones that ensure the non-Hermitian nature of the Lindbladian \cite{Nandy_2025}.
+In the absence of the complex diagonal coefficients, the Lindbladian/Liouvillian should be hermitian with the off-diagonal coefficients being, in the most general case, complex conjugate pairs \cite{Caputa:2024vrn, Dymarsky_2021}.
+Note that, in some dissipative systems, such as the SYK model with Lindblad operators \cite{Bhattacharjee:2023uwx}, \(b_n = c_n\) may be real and positive, simplifying to \(\sqrt{b_n c_n} = b_n\).
+For general cases, the transformation symmetrizes the off-diagonals, allowing for a form of a generalized moments method for Krylov complexity, which accounts for dissipative effects, where the imaginary parts of \(a_n\) typically suppress complexity growth.\\

-In this transformed basis the Lanczos coefficients $\{b_n\}$ are replaced by $\sqrt{b_n c_n}$ and are related to the moments $\{\mu_n\}$ as \cite{NSSrivatsa:2023pby}:
+As mentioned above, in this transformed basis, the Lanczos coefficients $\{b_n\}$ are replaced by $\tilde{b}_n = \sqrt{b_n c_n}$ and are related to the moments $\{\mu_n\}$ as \cite{NSSrivatsa:2023pby}:

+,and the $a_n' s$ are still computed using the definition given in (\ref{new11}).
 In the following, we first consider a damped harmonic oscillator, followed by the well-known Caldeira–Leggett model as our representative open quantum systems.
-We then apply the moments method to compute and study the evolution of Krylov complexity.
+For both models, the Krylov basis is not large, and the $b_n$ Lanczos coefficients truncate fairly quickly, as is the case for the Harmonic Oscillator (shown in Appendix~(\ref{AppA})).
+The Hilbert space of the system is infinite-dimensional, but because of the choice of the initial operator and associated algebra, the Lanczos $b_n$ coefficients terminate rapidly, as we will show later in Fig.~(\ref {fig:LanczosCoeff}).
+Once we have the Lindbladian in tri-diagonal form as shown in (\ref{new1}), we can use (\ref{eq:schrodinger_like}) to compute the Krylov elements $\phi_n's$ and study the evolution of Krylov complexity (defined in (\ref{comnew})) in this primed basis.
+Also, we will show that $\tilde{b}_n's$ mentioned above will turn out to be positive real numbers, which will serve as a consistency check of the above discussion.